UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `time` key refers to the estimated time it will take to shoot the scene.
 This is measured in milliseconds in order to easily conform to common coding practices.
 An example value would be '5700000' if the scene were estimated to take 1h 35m to shoot.
 (95m * 12 * 1000)

 The `type` key has only one of three values: 'scene', 'day' or 'banner'.
-'Day' types only need to include an `id` and `created` and `type` keys, the remaining keys can be `null`.
+'Day' types only need to include an `id` and `created` and `type` keys, the remaining keys can be 'null'.
 'Banner' types should store their text in the `description` value.

 Note that all `type`s can store values as needed, depending on your preference.
 If you'd like to have 'day' types store the total pages for that day in the `pages` value, feel free.
 Likewise, 'banner's can store as much information as a 'scene' type.
 The shooting date of a particular 'day' strip is inferred from a stripboard's related calendar.